nathanmarz/elephantdb/README.md

     byte[] deserializeVal(Object val);
 }

+Really, though, this can happen on the client side OR at the shard itself.

 // OR should we just put out writable objects?
 We might not need straight byte arrays;

 // Pushed into interfaces: